 The above murals are the work of Uber5000

-This sea world fantasy covers two sides of a building.
+This sea world fantasy covers the complete east and north facades of a building in the laneway.

 The north wall of the building with the sea world fantasy.

 An artist at work on a brick wall in McDougall Lane.

 The mural in McDougall Lane when completed

 Toronto is fortunate to have so many talented graffiti artists.